-The success of the projects described in this plan depends on widespread support.
+Success of the many projects and strategies described in this plan can be attained only with widespread support.
 The St. John Recovery Plan is a tool to guide the community through necessary steps in the long-term recovery process.
 Success of the many projects described in this plan is achievable only through whole community engagement.
 The role of project stakeholders will be to take ownership of their projects to ensure efficient progress is made toward implementation.